Uvalde school shooting: Responses

-Ramos' parents
+Ramos's parents

-Ramos' mother said that she had no explanation for her son's attack on the school but that he "had his reasons for doing what he did and please don't judge him.
+Ramos's mother said that she had no explanation for her son's attack on the school but that he "had his reasons for doing what he did and please don't judge him.
 I only want the innocent children who died to forgive me."
 His father apologized for his son's actions and said, "He should've just killed me, you know, instead of doing something like that."

 Survivors and families

 Arnulfo Reyes, the teacher in classroom 111 who lost all 11 of his students present during the shooting, was shot in the arm, lung, and back.
 Reyes labeled law enforcement as "cowards" for their response during the shooting, saying: "They sit there and did nothing for our community.
 They took a long time to go in."
 He also said: "After everything, I get more angry because you [law enforcement] have a bulletproof vest, I have nothing."
 He commented that no training "gets you ready for this.
-We trained our kids to sit under the table ... but we set them up to be like ducks ...
-You can give us all the training you want but gun laws have to change ...
-I will go anywhere to the end of the world to not let my students die in vain ...
+We trained our kids to sit under the table... but we set them up to be like ducks...
+You can give us all the training you want but gun laws have to change...
+I will go anywhere to the end of the world to not let my students die in vain...
 I will go to the end of the world to make sure things get changed."

 Survivors, family members of survivors, and victims spoke to a Congressional panel, the United States House Committee on Oversight and Reform, about two weeks after the shooting.
 The testimony was done prior to the House debating a bill on June 8 that would raise the minimum age to 21 to purchase certain firearms and toughen prohibitions on untraceable guns.
 Multiple survivors from the shooting have expressed their fear of returning to school, and have spoken with media outlets to recount their experiences.
+Some gathered together and formed the organization "Lives Robbed", a non-profit organization that is aimed at bringing forward changes in gun legislation.

 Angeli Gomez, who was handcuffed by police when she ran into the school to rescue her children, was later interviewed by CBS News.
 She said that she was on probation from charges from a decade prior, and that law enforcement contacted her after the shooting to warn her not to publicize her story because she could face charges for obstruction of justice.
 Her lawyer later said that she had been harassed by police in two instances, the first when police conducted a traffic stop on her vehicle and falsely accused her of harboring illegal immigrants in it, and the second when a police vehicle stopped outside her home for around 45 minutes and flashed its lights at her and her mother.
-A special report by the Uvalde Leader News reported that Gomez’s story was false after an investigation into the actions of Ms. Gomez.
+A special report by the Uvalde Leader News reported that Gomez's claim of being handcuffed was false after an investigation into the actions of Gomez.
 Gomez has not responded to the news article.